DragonWave to buy Nokia Siemens microwave business

 The deal includes a sales-based 18-month earn-out period, which could increase the value of the deal by a further 80 million euros.

-The move comes as Nokia Siemens, a venture of Nokia NOK1V.HE and Siemens (SIEGn.DE), faces strong pressure from Ericsson (ERICb.ST) and Chinese rivals.
+The move comes as Nokia Siemens, a venture of Nokia and Siemens, faces strong pressure from Ericsson and Chinese rivals.

 About 360 Nokia Siemens Networks employees to will be transferred to DragonWave under the deal.